dbca-wa/rOzCBI/README.md

 remotes::install_github("dbca-wa/rGeoCBI")
 ```

-`rGeoCBI` supplies an Xform to capture data digitally using OpenDataKit,
-then goes on to access the data directly from R using the package
-`ruODK`, and provides helper methods to calculate the GeoCBI from the
-captured data.

-The overall data flow is described at
+The overall data flow from digital form to data analysis is described at
 [ruODK](https://dbca-wa.github.io/ruODK/index.html).

 ![An ODK setup with ODK Build, Central, Collect, and